offen/analyticstxt/draft-offen-analyticstxt.md

 ### Retains

+This field is REQUIRED unless the only value of Collects is none.
-This REQUIRED single-value field indicates the duration for which the analytics data is being stored before being delete.
+The single-value field indicates the duration for which the analytics data is being stored before being delete.
 The value is a duration as defined in {{!RFC 3339}}.
 Implementors SHOULD add a comment providing a human readable value to this field.